On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Introduction

-Directly measuring velocity correlations from real samples is still very challenging in practice since only the radial velocity component can be directly observed.
-On the other side, N-body simulation is an invaluable tool to study the dynamics of collisionless dark matter flow on different scales, capture the very complex gravitational collapse and many other effects beyond standard Newtonian approximations \citep{Angulo:2012-Scaling-relations-for-galaxy-c,Springel:2005-The-cosmological-simulation-co,Peebles:1989-A-Model-for-the-Formation-of-t,Efstathiou:1985-Numerical-Techniques-for-Large}.
-The peculiar velocity from N-body simulations is relatively accessible with large amount of simulation data available.
-In addition, tremendous amount of knowledge on the nature of self-gravitating collisionless dark matter flow (SG-CFD) can be obtained from this practice.
-Some results for second order statistics were already discussed previously \citep{Xu:2022-The-statistical-theory-of-2nd} and this paper will generalize these results to high order statistics.
+Directly measuring velocity statistics from real samples is still very challenging in practice, since only the radial velocity component can be directly observed.
+On the other hand, N-body simulation is an invaluable tool for studying the dynamics of collisionless dark matter flow (SG-CFD) on different scales and capturing very complex gravitational collapse \citep{Angulo:2012-Scaling-relations-for-galaxy-c,Springel:2005-The-cosmological-simulation-co,Peebles:1989-A-Model-for-the-Formation-of-t,Efstathiou:1985-Numerical-Techniques-for-Large}.
+A complete review of N-body simulations for large-scale structure and galaxy formation can be found in \citet{Angulo:2022-Large-scale-dark-matter-simulations} and \citet{Vogelsberger:2020-Cosmological-simulations-of-galaxy}.
+The peculiar velocity from N-body simulations is relatively accessible, with a large amount of simulation data for the development of statistical theory.
+Tremendous amounts of knowledge on the nature of self-gravitating collisionless dark matter flow (SG-CFD) can be obtained from this practice.
+Two approaches are often applied to study the velocity field from the N-body simulations.

-Traditionally, two approaches can be applied to study the velocity field in N-body system.
-The first one is a halo-based approach.
-All particles in entire system are divided into particles in halos and out-of-halo particles.
-The density, velocity, and acceleration distributions of halo and out-of-halo particles evolve in different ways, which can be studied separately \citep{Xu:2022-Two-thirds-law-for-pairwise-ve,Xu:2022-The-origin-of-MOND-acceleratio}.
-Our previous study primarily falls into this category, of which the inverse mass and energy cascade and halo mass functions can be rigorously developed \citep{Xu:2021-Inverse-mass-cascade-mass-function,Xu:2021-Inverse-mass-cascade-halo-density,Xu:2021-Inverse-and-direct-cascade-of-,Xu:2022-The-evolution-of-energy--momen}.
-The maximum entropy distributions of dark matter particle velocity and energy were also formulated \citep{Xu:2021-The-maximum-entropy-distributi,Xu:2021-Mass-functions-of-dark-matter-}.
-Relevant applications of mass/energy cascade theory in dark matter flow are also presented for dark matter particle mass and properties \citep{Xu:2022-Postulating-dark-matter-partic}, MOND (modified Newtonian dynamics) theory \citep{Xu:2022-The-origin-of-MOND-acceleratio}, and baryonic-to-halo mass relation \citep{Xu:2022-The-baryonic-to-halo-mass-rela}.